SHOP BEST SELLERS

 We offer you certain choices in connection with the personal information we collect about you, such as how we communicate directly with you.
-To update your preferences, to ask us to remove you from our mailing lists, to exercise your rights, or to submit a request, please use our fillable webform, contact us by mail, or call Customer Service.
-You can also unsubscribe from our mailing lists by following the “Unsubscribe” link in our emails.
+To update your preferences, to exercise your rights, or to submit a request, please use our fillable webform, contact us by mail, or call Customer Service.

 To the extent permitted by law, you also may contact us to request access to the personal information we maintain about you or to request that we correct, amend, delete, or block the information.
 Once we have received your request, we many need to contact you for additional information to confirm your identity and verify your rights.
 This helps us to ensure that personal information is not disclosed to a person who does not have the right to receive it.
 It also may help us to speed up our response.

 If you are a resident of the EEA, United Kingdom, or of Switzerland, you have the right to make a complaint at any time to the European Data Protection Supervisor, to the Data Protection Authority in the applicable EU Member State, to the UK Information Commissioner’s Office (ICO), or to the Swiss Federal Data Protection and Information Commissioner.
 A list of EEA authorities is available at http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.
 We would, however, appreciate the chance to respond to your concerns before you approach these governmental agencies, so please contact us in the first instance.

 For more information about the rights granted under the General Data Protection Regulation and similar laws in the United Kingdom and Switzerland, please read The GDPR Applies to Me, What Else Should I Know?

-For more information about the rights granted under the California Consumer Privacy Act, please visit our California Privacy Center.
+For more information about the rights granted under the California Consumer Privacy Act, please visit our US Privacy Center.

 Movado Group, Inc. processes personal information on behalf of its subsidiaries.
 The Movado Group of companies are: